 American manufacturers are becoming increasingly dependent upon the use of high-tech equipment that involves multiple, integrated systems.
 It is critical that these companies be able to recruit and employ individuals who know how to operate, troubleshoot, and maintain this high-tech equipment.

 It is the student’s choice whether or not to inform the Department Chairperson of a pregnancy.
 If a student chooses not to do so, no accommodations can be made regarding the student’s internship assignment or program of study.
 Students who choose to disclose their pregnancy should contact the Department Chair.

 Richard Fornes, Director of Innovation

-Andrew Zwanch, Sr. Director of Faculty
+Andrew Zwanch, Senior Director of Student Affairs

 Johnson College promotes a campus environment emphasizing the dignity and worth of all students, staff, and visitors that is free of discrimination.
 Johnson College does not discriminate against an individual’s age, color, disability, gender identity, marital status, national origin, race, religion, sex, or sexual orientation, or any other legally protected class in admission, treatment, access to, or employment in its programs or activities.
 For questions or concerns regarding Title IX, please contact the Senior Director of Organizational Development.
 For questions or concerns regarding Section 504 of the Rehabilitation Act of 1973, please contact the Counselor/Manager of Disability Services.